Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning

 The agent's observations consist of proprioception and game state information.
-The proprioception consists of joint positions, IMU readings (i.e., linear acceleration, angular velocity, and gravity direction), and the state of the exponential action filter.
+The proprioception consists of joint positions, linear acceleration, angular velocity, gravity direction, and the state of the exponential action filter.
 The game state information, obtained via a motion capture setup in the real environment, consists of the agent's velocity, ball location and velocity, opponent location and velocity, and location of the two goals, which enables the agent to infer its global position.
 The locations are given as two-dimensional vectors corresponding to horizontal coordinates in the egocentric frame, and the velocities are obtained via finite differentiation from the positions.
 All proprioceptive observations, as well as the observation of the agent's velocity, are stacked over the five most recent timesteps to account for delays and potentially noisy or missing observations.
-A more detailed description of the observations is given in \tableref{table:observations}.
+We found stacking of proprioceptive observations to be sufficient for learning high-performing policies, so we chose not to stack the game state (opponent, ball, and goal observations) to reduce the size of the observation space.
+However, including a full observation history could be important for improving the agent's ability to react and adapt to the opponent in more subtle ways.
+A more detailed description of the observations is given in \aref{app:environment_details}.